um-dsp/ProCapture/README.md

   - ` Attribution.py`: The thrid step: is to perform **Attributions** on the trained `graph_model`.
 This file should include a fucntion that takes as input a `graph_model` and `data_name`, the model should be imported automaticcaly from `Models/[data_name]/[[graph_model_name]`.
 Example: `Models/GNN_mnist_1_FGSM_pytorch.pth`
 ***
 ### Structured Characterization
- Use [Structured_Characterization.ipynb](/Structured_Characterization.ipynb) to compute the proposed graph-related metrics for empirical characterization.
+ Use [Structured_Characterization.ipynb](/Structured_Characterization.ipynb) to compute the proposed graph-related metrics for structured characterization.

  ***
 ### Robustness enhancement